LAST UPDATED ON March 8, 2023

 Mitel vs. Nextiva

-- Mitel’s future roadmap is not as clear and defined as Nextiva
+• Mitel’s future roadmap isn’t as clear and defined as Nextiva’s.

 Fusion Connect

-Fusion Connect is an Atlanta, Georgia-based managed services provider (MSP) with a solid hosted VoIP product, called FusionWorks.
-While Nextiva is mainly focused on UCaaS, Fusion Connect also offers managed hardware connectivity and security services ever since it was founded in 1997.
-If you’ve been using the company’s Microsoft or other managed services, you’d be familiar with their phone and UCaaS services.
+Fusion Connect is an Atlanta, Georgia-based managed services provider (MSP) with a solid hosted VoIP product called FusionWorks.
+While Nextiva primarily focuses on UCaaS, Fusion Connect also offers managed hardware connectivity and security services since its inception in 1997.
+If you’ve used Microsoft or any of the company’s managed services, you might be familiar with Fusion Connect’s phone and UCaaS services.

 Best Fusion Connect Features